BryanSchuetz/jekyll-deploy-gh-pages/README.md

-# Use GitHub Actions to Build and Deploy Jekyll to Gh-Pages Branch
+# A GitHub Action for Custom Jekyll Builds on GitHub Pages

 A GitHub Action for building and deploying Jekyll repo back to the `gh-pages` branch of the repo. **Why not just let GitHub Pages build it?
 Becaues this way we can use our own custom plugins and build scripts.**